Xiaoyu-sys/2024NEE_GREEN_FOXTAIL_LEAF/README.md

 install.packages("readr") # install R packages you desired library(readr) # Loading R package you desired

-You can run the code based on the demo files (note: The ASV_table_CSS.tsv and ASV_table_bacteria.tsv is a subset of real ASV data).
+You can run the code based on the demo files.